ITA-ROSE - 2010

 "Who would respond in this world to the terrible obstinacy of crime, if not the obstinacy of testimony."Albert Camus

 1931.
 Ita-Rose leaves Poland to join her husband who came to France before her.
-She finds him in Paris with Léon, their little boy.
-The family is reunited, but this future that seems bright will soon clash with History.
-That of the Second World War and its flood of atrocities brought about by Nazism.
+She reunites with him in Paris along with Léon, their little boy.
+The family is together, but this future that seems bright will soon clash with History.
+That of the Second World War and its stream of atrocities brought about by Nazism.

 Photos